Academic Standing (Probation)

 There are three steps to appealing the decision and asking for extension of probation (this is called a Request for Academic Consideration):

-- Complete the Request for Academic Consideration form (also available from the BA Counselling Office in Mackinnon 130).
+- Complete the Request for Academic Consideration form

 - Include a detailed letter, providing reasons for your appeal, with supporting documents (eg. medical note).
 Please address the letter to the B.A.
 Academic Review Committee.